Welfare Volunteers

 Meet one of our volunteers!

-Recently, whilst visiting one of my beneficiaries, she mentioned that a friend had lost her husband and she previously worked for WHS Retail.
-Her friend now also receives NewstrAid help”.
+Recently, whilst visiting one of my beneficiaries, they mentioned that a friend had lost her husband and had previously worked for WHS Retail.
+The friend now also receives NewstrAid help”.